Updated On

 Beyond the temperature, drought and heavy rain will also impact your seed growth.
 Drought conditions can prevent the seed from receiving the necessary moisture to grow, while heavy rain can wash away the seed and soil.

-While you may not have control over the weather three weeks from now, look at the extended forecast in your area and at least ensure optimal temperatures are in the future.
+While you may not have control over the weather three weeks from now, look at the extended forecast in your area and at least provide optimal temperatures in the future.

 Type of Grass Seed

-Certain seeds are designed for specific climates.
-For example, the mid-Atlantic and Midwest region of the country grows fescue and Kentucky bluegrass.
+Certain seeds work best in specific climates.
+For example, the mid-Atlantic and Midwest regions of the country grow fescue and Kentucky bluegrass.
 In the Southwest, the best choice is Bermuda or buffalo grass.
 Nature’s Seed has a great chart that breaks this down based on your location.

 If you don’t use the right grass seed, it may not germinate at all, and if it does, it’ll grow slowly and be more susceptible to weather conditions that it’s not designed for.